+Brother George Cherrie, O.F.M.Conv. (1936-2019)

 In addition to the Conventual Franciscan Friars of Saint Joseph of Cupertino Province, Brother George is survived by his daughter Laura Cherrie, his son Michael McKenna (Eva) and his daughter Kathleen Quackenbush (Jack).

-You may also listen the the Eulogy/Homily from Br.
-George's funeral given by Fr.
+Listen to the Homily/Eulogy by Fr.
 Paul Gawlowski OFM Conv.